 Surrogate doses from drinking water are calculated using the chemical concentrations in stream reaches where drinking water intakes are located.
-Drinking water intakes are located using their lat/long coordinates from the Safe Drinking Water Information System (SDWIS), and are assumed to be drawing water from the stream reach nearest to their plotted location.
-For this exposure pathway, the chemical concentration in drinking water is assumed to be equal to the stream concentration (calculated at the upstream end of the reach; conservatively using the highest concentration), up to the level of the Maximum Contaminant Level (MCL), where applicable.
-(Seventy-three TRI chemicals had existing MCLs in effect during one or more years for which TRI data are available; this number includes chemical categories that are treated as their elemental forms).
-If the stream concentration exceeds the MCL, the drinking water is assumed to be treated to the level of the MCL for the year of that release.
-For each stream reach with a drinking water intake, the chemical concentration is combined with standard exposure parameters (see Section 5.4.3.6) to yield a surrogate dose:
+Drinking water intakes are located using their lat/long coordinates from the Safe Drinking Water Information System (SDWIS), and are assumed to be drawing water from the stream reach nearest to their plotted location, as long as the reach is within one kilometer.22 For this exposure pathway, the chemical concentration in drinking water is assumed to be equal to the stream concentration (calculated at the upstream end of the reach; conservatively using the highest concentration), up to the level of the Maximum Contaminant Level (MCL),23 where applicable.
+(Seventy-nine TRI chemicals had existing MCLs in effect during one or more years for which TRI data are available24; this number includes chemical categories that are treated as their elemental forms).
+If the stream concentration exceeds